Juraj Rizman: Environmental activism

 In 1993, at the age of 16, he started working for Greenpeace Slovakia as a volunteer.
 In 1994, he was detained on the ladder of the cooling tower at the Mochovce Nuclear Power Plant, for which he was fined.
 He took part in several protest actions, for example against nuclear weapons tests, the construction of atomic power plants, in 2007 protests against logging in Tiche and Kôpra dolina.
 He also protested in the Czech Republic, Hungary, Austria and Romania.

 In 2008, Rizman became the director of Slovak Greenpeace, which he led until 2013.
 He also served as Greenpeace's director of communications for Central and Eastern Europe.
 He left Greenpeace in 2016.

 Via Iuris

 Since 2016, he worked in the civic association Via Iuris, where he was in charge of coordinating communication and campaigns.
 In 2018, the Civil Society Defense project was launched within the organization, within which the organization monitored attacks against civil organizations and activists, provided them with communication and legal advice.

 State service

 In June 2019, he became an adviser to the President of the Slovak Republic for the environment and civil society, where he worked until January 2020.
-After he and the president began to form a couple, after the parliamentary elections in 2020, he started working as an adviser to the vice-chairman of the National People's Republic of the Slovak Republic, Juraj Šeliga, where he remained until the end of March 2021.
+After he and the president began to form a couple, after the parliamentary elections in 2020, he started working as an adviser to the vice-chairman of the National Council of the Slovak Republic, Juraj Šeliga, where he remained until the end of March 2021.